gustavopaixao/dommy-privacy-policy/README.md

 ---

-This Privacy Policy was last updated on [Current Date] and is effective as of that date.
+This Privacy Policy was last updated on March 29th, 2024 and is effective as of that date.